 It is entirely legal to pay for work ‘cash in hand’, rather than by card or bank transfer.
-This includes issuing wages to employees or workers, as well as paying for goods or services provided by self-employed people and other types of businesses.
+This includes issuing wages to employees or workers, as well as paying for odd jobs or more regular goods or services provided by self-employed people and other types of businesses.

 In certain circumstances, dealing with physical cash may be easier or more convenient.
-However, whilst paying or receiving cash in hand are not illegal activities, certain rules must be followed to remain on the right side of the law.
+However, whilst jobs with cash in hand are not illegal, certain rules must be followed to remain on the right side of the law.
 The required actions depend on the situation.

 Here, 1st Formations explains the legalities of paying cash in hand, including the deducting and reporting of tax on cash wages.